What Is the Flu?

-Flu is a highly contagious illness that circulates every winter, usually between October and May.
-The flu is caused by a group of viruses that can result in:
+The flu, or seasonal influenza, is a highly contagious group of illnesses that circulates year-round.
+Activity tends to peak every winter, usually between October and May.
+The length of the flu varies, but it can result in:

 - fever and chills